boardfish/dissertation/contents/5-results-and-discussion.md

 ![Blacklight's Explore view as at commit `87a35f25`.
 Seed data used in this screenshot uses screenshots from *Super Smash Bros.
 Ultimate*.\label{explore-view}](blacklight-explore.png)

 Users have profiles (Figure \ref{profile-view}) on which they can write a bio, set their location, and link to their own website.
-Here, those interested can see all escape games by a single maintainer, and all escape games cleared by a user.
-Which of these is shown depends on whether they have self-assigned as a maintainer, enthusiast, or both.
+Here, those interested can see all escape games by a maintainer, and all escape games cleared by an enthusiast.
+Which of these is shown depends on whether the user being viewed has self-assigned as a maintainer, enthusiast, or both.

 ![Blacklight's profile view as at commit `87a35f25` from the perspective of a user who is a maintainer.
 Seed data used in this screenshot uses screenshots